-Shiferaw et al. state that drought has both direct and indirect economic and environmental impacts.
-"These may include productivity loss in crops, rangelands, and forests; increased fire hazards; reduced water levels; increased livestock and wildlife mortality rates; and damage to wildlife and fish habitats (loss of biodiversity)."
-53 Consequently, poor farmers, including Idil and her new family, were affected by the drought in many ways.
+productivity loss in crops, rangelands, and forests; increased fire hazards; reduced water levels: increased livestock and wildlife mortality rates; and damage to wildlife and fish habitats (loss of biodiversity)."
+56 Consequently, poor farmers, including Idil and her new family, were affected by the drought in many ways.
 She explains that they suffered through a long drought.
-"WE suffered through a year-long drought two years after Adam was born.
-Sidow paid close attention to our farm, traveled far and wide to choose the right seed, and attended different meetings to discuss pricing and seed and crop-sharing"54.
-She describes it here as the worst time, and they have suffered a lot.
+"We suffered through a year-long drought two years after Adam was born.
+Sidow paid close attention to our farm, traveled far and wide to choose the right seed, and attended different meetings to discuss pricing and seed and crop-sharing".
+57 She describes it here as the worst time, and they have suffered a lot.
 At this time, Sidow was the head of the family and was working hard to protect his family.
 But things were not easy for the family to resist the famine.

-Despite the fact that this is true, her family had advised her to break up with Sidow because she shouldn't be a farmer like him.
+Even though this is true, her family had advised her to break up with Sidow because she shouldn't be a farmer like him.
 However, both of them were working quite hard.
 And Idil was not an ordinary farmer, but a fantastic farmer, which is why Sidow respected her.
 He says to her: "You are not a farmer.
-You are an obsessed farmer" This demonstrates that women are still excellent farmers who can combat starvation.
+You are an obsessed farmer".
+This demonstrates that women are still excellent farmers who can combat starvation.

 Drought has an impact on livestock animals as well.
 In the novel, during the dry season, the livestock animals were suffering from an unknown sickness.
 As a result, the farmers were losing them day after day, and they were dismal about the situation.
 Based on the narrator: "...farmers slaughtered sick animals, sold some meat, or shared it with others in exchange for grain or milk.
-But quickly the problem grew beyond one or two head of cattle"56.
+But quickly the problem grew beyond one or two head of cattle".
 Idil said that after the death of many cows, someone shouted across the hall: "What do we do?
-Now we are losing herds of sheep, goats, and cows"57.
+Now we are losing herds of sheep, goats, and cows".
 This suggests the depth of the crisis because of the death of livestock.

-On the other hand, farmers depend on livestock and crops, and losing their animals was hard for them.
+On the other hand, farmers depend on livestock and crops and losing their animals was hard for them.
 Sidow's mother stated that "Two of the milking cows are sick," Sidow's mother returned from the cowshed with the milking pail half full.
-"I couldn't even get enough for us, let alone some to sell"58
+"I couldn't even get enough for us, let alone some to sell".